Why You Should Consider a Business Owners Policy for Your Flower Shop?

 Additionally, if you rent your storefront, your landlord's insurance policy might not provide coverage for your losses.
 Coverage from a BOP can help protect your business no matter what location you're operating from.

 As a florist, you have customers' addresses and payment information in your database.
 In PolicySweet's BOP coverage plans, cyber insurance is included.
-It could potentially cover public relations and customer notification expenses if a cyber-attack happens at your business.
+It could potentially cover investigation costs and customer notification expenses if a cyber-attack happens at your business.

 How Much Does a Policy Cost?